-What does a Black Belt mean?
+What Does a Black Belt Mean?

 Black belts do hold slightly different meanings in different martial arts.
 In general, they mean that the person who obtained the black belt has learned all of the essential movements and practices of martial art.